 Everything from adverse weather conditions such as flooding to burglary and fire can wipe out your technology, data and quite possibly your enterprise.
 So it makes good commercial and financial sense to:

 - Protect all your endpoint devices, from servers and computers to those portable technologies that are used remotely such as laptops, tablets and even mobile phones, with next generation cybersecurity solutions,

 - Create a data back-up routine and facility (such as the Cloud) to protect your important information and its availability, no matter what happens.
 If possible use what’s known as the ‘3-2-1 Rule,’ which means having three copies of your data, on two different forms of media with one complete copy held offsite.

-- Add protection for Microsoft Office 365, Google Workspace or any other collaboration platforms you use, so content stored and shared in the Cloud stays safe.
+- Add protection for Microsoft 365, Google Workspace or any other collaboration platforms you use, so content stored and shared in the Cloud stays safe.

 - Choose a solution that includes device monitoring, tracking and remote erase functionality so that any lost or stolen technology can be located and wiped clean.